Generating HAR files and analyzing web requests

 Analyzing Web Requests

-The steps taken to analyze the Web Requests captured by HAR file varies depending on the troubleshooting Performance Issue or Page Rendering issue.
+The steps taken to analyze the Web Requests captured by the HAR file vary depending on the troubleshooting Performance or Page Rendering issue.

-A common tool that is used to view the HAR files generated is HAR Viewer which is available as a Web Application.
+A common tool to view the generated HAR files is HAR Viewer, available as a web application.

 Troubleshooting Performance Issues

-The interested information for Performance issue is the load time and which request is causing the delay on the browser to serve the content to the user.
-So an understanding towards the definitions used for Web Request is required for effective troubleshooting, see below:
+The relevant information for performance issues is the load time and which request is causing the delay in the browser serving the content to the user.
+So, an understanding of the definitions used for Web Request is required for effective troubleshooting; see below:

-The below is extracted from HAR file loaded in HAR Viewer or Google's tool, HAR Analyzer.
+The below is extracted from a HAR file loaded in HAR Viewer or Google's tool, HAR Analyzer.

 Highlighting any web request after loading the HAR file will reveal the information below: